Certification of continuous-variable gates using average channel-fidelity witnesses

 where $s_{\mathscr{U}} \coloneqq \exp(\xi_{max}^{\mathscr{U}})$. \end{theorem}

 This choice of ensemble was made for two reasons.
 First, coherent states are easily accessible in the laboratory, which makes easier the life of a experimentalist trying to certify a real device.
 Second, by choosing a set fully composed of coherent states we arrive at a sample complexity that is \textit{independent of any choice of coherent amplitudes $\bm{\alpha}$}.
-Third, due to the fact that the covariance matrices of $\projector{\bm{0}}$ and $\projector{\bm{\alpha}}$ are equal (both proportional to the $2m \times 2m$ identity matrix $\mathbbm{1}_{2m}$), the sample complexity of our benchmarking protocol \textit{does not depend on the choice of prior distribution}.
+Third, due to the fact that the covariance matrices of $\projector{\bm{0}}$ and $\projector{\bm{\alpha}}$ are equal (both proportional to the $2m \times 2m$ identity matrix $\mathbbm{1}_{2m}$), the sample complexity of our certification protocol \textit{does not depend on the choice of prior distribution}.
 However, it is important to state that different prior distributions will render different values of $\bar{\mathscr{W}}_{\Omega}$, as clearly seen in Eq. \eqref{eq:fidelityChannels}.
 Thus, even though the sample complexity is independent of the ensemble in Eq. \eqref{eq:Omega}, the choices of ensemble and prior distribution are still relevant.
 Furthermore, we note that, since $||\mathbf{x}_{\mathscr{U}}(\ket{\bm{\alpha}})||_{2}^{2} \leq m \, E_{max}^{\mathscr{U}}, \, \forall \, \ket{\bm{\alpha}} \in \mathscr{S}$, Theo. \ref{theorem:Channels} displays the same sample complexity as Theo. \ref{theorem:States}.
-Moreover, if $\mathscr{U}(\projector{\bm{\alpha}})$ is only composed of linear optical elements, then $s_{\mathscr{U}} = 1$.
+Lastly, if $\mathscr{U}(\projector{\bm{\alpha}})$ is only composed of linear optical elements, then $s_{\mathscr{U}} = 1$.
 This measurement scheme is detailed in Sec. \ref{SectionIVB}.

 We would also like to restate that if the protocol is successful, it is only demonstrated that the experimental gate is close to the ideal gate w.r.t. actions on the input ensemble.
 However, we stick to the aforementioned choice of ensemble because using an input ensemble composed of more complex (non-)Gaussian states creates an overhead in complexity that defeats the purpose of requesting the least amount of resources from an experimental perspective (e.g. an overhead of resources and time dedicated to producing and certifying an ensemble of squeezed stated before certifying the action of the experimental gate such ensemble).
 The same argument is valid for the ensemble chosen to certify the cubic phase gate in Sec. \ref{SectionIIICII}.